AdrienVannson/doreisa-internship/report/report.typ

 = State of the art <state-of-the-art>

-== Task programming
+== Task-based programming

-Task programming is a high-level programming model allowing the definition of a computation as a set of tasks that need to be executed and dependencies between them.
+Task-based programming is a high-level programming model allowing the definition of a computation as a set of tasks that need to be executed and dependencies between them.
 The tasks are scheduled dynamically at runtime, taking advantage of the parallelism offered by the system executing the computation.

+More specifically, the tasks can be represented in a directed acyclic graph where each node represents a task, and each edge represents a dependency between two tasks.
+The graph may be fully known at the beginning of the execution, or eagerly discovered as the computation progresses.
+A scheduling method is used to determine the execution order and place of the tasks, potentially taking into account the availability of resources and data locality.
+The tasks are executed in parallel, if possible.
+Once a task completes, its result can be passed to other tasks, as needed for the computation.

-Shared memory task programming systems are designed to run on a system where the memory is shared between all the processing units.
-Distributed task programming systems extend task programming to distributed systems: several nodes cooperate to execute the computation, and need to communicate to each other as they do not directly share any memory.
+Shared memory task-based programming systems are designed to run on a system where the memory is shared between all the processing units.
+Distributed task-based programming systems extend task-based programming to distributed systems: several nodes cooperate to execute the computation, and need to communicate to each other as they do not directly share any memory.

-=== Shared memory task programming
+=== Shared memory task-based programming

-Shared memory task programming systems often rely on the _work stealing_ scheduling algorithm: each processor has a list of tasks to perform.
-When a task creates subtasks, they are added to the list.
-Idle processors try to steal tasks from other busy processors to execute them.
+Shared memory task-based programming systems often rely on the _work stealing_ scheduling algorithm: each processor has a list of tasks to perform.
+When a task creates subtasks, they are added to the list of the processor.
+Idle processors attempt to steal pending tasks from busy processors to execute them.

-The following paragraphs describe two systems for shared memory task programming.
+The following paragraphs describe two systems for shared memory task-based programming.

 Cilk @cilk is an extension of the C language providing support for task-based programming.
 Users define tasks as C functions that are able to start new tasks themselves.
-The tasks are scheduling with a work-stealing algorithm: by default, sub-tasks are executed on the same processor than their parent task, but idle processors can "steal" tasks from other processors.
+The tasks are scheduled with a work-stealing algorithm: by default, sub-tasks are executed on the same processor as their parent task, but idle processors can "steal" tasks from other processors.

 #smallcaps[Tbb] @tbb is a C++ library allowing the development of parallel applications.
 As it is based on standard C++ and requires only a runtime library to run, it does not rely on a custom compiler.
 It includes both high-level parallel algorithms and low-level abstractions.
 The scheduler is based on the work stealing algorithm.

-=== Distributed task programming
+=== Distributed task-based programming

-Distributed task programming extends task programming to distributed systems.
+Distributed task-based programming extends task-based programming to distributed systems.
 As the memory is not shared between the processing units, scheduling the tasks efficiently becomes crucial to avoid costly data movements.

-== _In situ_ analytics

-== Tools

-Doreisa relies on the following tools to work.
-These tools are also used by some of the other research projects related to this Master project.
+To work at scale, these systems often implement fault tolerance techniques.

+Parsl @parsl targets scientific workloads.
+It allows the user to couple a Python code with dependencies (Python functions or external tasks) that can be executed remotely on various resources.
+A centralized scheduler, called the `DataFlowKernel`, coordinates the execution of the tasks.

+StarPU @starpu focuses on supporting heterogeneous architectures.
+Tasks can have several hardware-specific implementations such as CPU and GPU, the most adapted one being chosen at runtime.
+It is efficient and supports various scheduling strategies.

+The following subsections introduce more extensively task-based programming tools used by Doreisa.

-=== Dask
+==== Dask

 Dask @dask is a Python framework aiming at making distributed computing easy.
 The basic workflow to run computations with Dask is composed of two steps: